Natural Art: The Photography of Brad Hill

 Behind the Camera

-Nikon Z 9 paired with Z Nikkor 135mm f1.8S Plena.
-Hand-held.
-VR on in Sport mode.
+Nikon Z 6III paired with Z Nikkor 600mm f6.3S.
+Hand-held while laying on the ground.
+VR on in Normal mode.
 Single-point AF area mode.

 At the Computer

-Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab 7) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
-In the case of this image the global adjustments included a tweak to the overall contrast (a Levels adjustment), a slight reduction in brightness (i.e., midtone exposure), and a tweak to the highlights.
+All global and selective adjustments - made using Phase One's Capture One Pro 23.
+In the case of this image the only global adjustment was an overall contrast tweak (using the Levels tool).
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case numerous small adjustments and tweaks were made on 5 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
+In this case numerous small adjustments and minor tweaks were made on 4 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).

 Conservation